William B. W. Howe

-For the railroad engineer and architect (son of the bishop) see W. B. W. Howe, Jr.

 William Bell White Howe (March 31, 1823 – November 25, 1894) was the sixth Bishop of South Carolina in the Episcopal Church.

 Early life and education

 Howe was born on March 31, 1823, in Claremont, New Hampshire, the son of the Reverend James Blake Howe and Mary White.
 He studied at the University of Vermont and graduated with a Bachelor of Arts in 1844.
 He was awarded a Doctor of Divinity from Sewanee: The University of the South in 1871 and a Doctor of Sacred Theology from Columbia College in 1872.

 Ordained ministry

 Howe was ordained deacon on April 9, 1847, and priest on June 4, 1849, by the Bishop of South Carolina Christopher Edwards Gadsden in Charleston, South Carolina, on both occasions.
 He served as rector of St John's Church in Berkley, South Carolina from 1848 till 1860.
 He married Catherine Gadsden Edwards on December 12, 1850.
 He then served as rector of St Philip's Church in Charleston, South Carolina between 1863 and 1871.